Money, Value & the Sacred

 Folding forward

-The reclamation of money is freedom in relation to it: translate money back into the life it costs, define your enough and stop there, and keep the gift alive against the flattening price, so that money becomes a servant of a chosen life rather than the god that devours it.
-What remains is to say what the whole thing finally means, and it is the question the dying answered and the corpus has been circling, the question of what, in the end, you traded your one life for, and whether it was worth the hours.
+What remains is the question the dying answered and the corpus has been circling: what, in the end, you traded your one life for, and whether it was worth the hours.
 That is the coda.

 The reclamation is not more money; that is the question Mammon wants you asking.
 It is freedom in relation to money: know what you trade for it, know your enough, keep the gift alive, and make the god a servant of the life it was meant to serve.